CORS Filter

 The first universal CORS implementation for Java web apps

-CORS Filter is the first universal solution for fitting Cross-Origin Resource Sharing (CORS) support to Java web applications.
-CORS is a recent W3C effort to introduce a standard mechanism for enabling cross-domain requests in web browsers and participating servers.
+CORS Filter is a generic solution for fitting Cross-Origin Resource Sharing (CORS) support to Java web applications.
+CORS is a W3C standard for enabling cross-domain requests from web browsers to servers and web APIs that opt in to handle them.

 The future of the web is cross-domain, not same-origin